pagopa/io-backend/README.md

 ## Authentication process

-The `io-app` application will authenticate using the APIs exposed by the service `Session Manager` in [IO Auth monorepo](https://github.com/pagopa/io-auth-n-identity-domain).

-Once the token is obtained it can be used to call authenticated APIs of this repository.

-### Token authentication

-All API requests sent by the client to the backend must have an `Authorization: Bearer` header with the value of the token obtained from the SPID authentication process.
-The token is used to retrieve the User object from the `SessionStorage` service.

-The code that manage this flow are in the `src/strategies/bearerSessionTokenStrategy.ts` file.
+Authenticated API requests sent to the backend require:
+- An API Key via custom header (such as `x-appbackend-api-key`).
+- An `x-user` custom header containing a base64-encoded JSON representation of the `UserIdentity`.

+The middleware responsible for parsing and validating this header is `xUserMiddleware`, which populates `req.user` with the decoded user structure.
+The code that manages this flow can be found in [src/utils/middleware/session.ts](src/utils/middleware/session.ts#L19).

 ## How to run the application